Most SBCA members are businesses whose owners know that tax and benefit issues are critical to their success and security.

 Small Business Tax Code and Employee Benefits Lobbying

 The SBCA knows how important it is for a small business to be able to sponsor a retirement plan which provides adequate retirement benefits for its owners and employees.
-We work hard to increase the benefits that retirement plans can provide while simplifying the rules governing them.
-We are proud of our role in the content and passage of the tax law known as EGTRRA and our role in making those laws permanent.
-We are always working to promote positive changes in the law and to prevent erosion in the tax incentives so important to the health of the small business retirement system.
+The SBCA works to increase the benefits that retirement plans can provide while simplifying the rules governing them.
+The SBCA is proud of our role in the content and passage of the tax law known as EGTRRA and our role in making those laws permanent.
+The SBCA is working to promote positive changes in the law and to prevent erosion in the tax incentives so important to the health of the small business retirement system.

-SBCA is a leader in trying to bring certainty to the estate tax area so that the owners of small businesses can plan for the future.
+The SBCA is a leader in trying to bring certainty to the estate tax area so that the owners of small businesses can plan for the future.
 Our goal is to increase the exemption level while achieving a tax rate reduction.
-We are committed to keeping the step up basis in the law and to rejoining the gift and estate tax systems.
-We are also working to create an estate tax exemption for up to a million dollars of retirement plan money in order to encourage people to save for their retirement.
+The SBCA is committed to keeping the step up basis in the law and to rejoining the gift and estate tax systems.
+The SBCA is also working to create an estate tax exemption for up to a million dollars of retirement plan money in order to encourage people to save for their retirement.

-Ultimately, our goal is to keep small business a vital segment of our economy and to keep our members successful and strong.
+Ultimately, the goal of the SBCA is to keep small business a vital segment of our economy and to keep our members successful and strong.

 The SBCA is working to come up with a workable reform of the health care system